RohanAgr/RohanRepository/_posts/2022-09-09-PerformaceTaskPlan.md

 - one code cell stores data, and the other code cell outputs the data
 - we can classify and sort each input in the database (e.g. date of birth, height, other statistics)
 - Me and Dillon might split this task into smaller problems, and we will specify who wrote which code cell.
 - We can take inspiration from the Data Abstraction week and expand on it.
+- Everything here is subject to change in case an idea doesn't work